 - Sizing is a bit off

 It’s got a large arbor design that’s not only strong but also very lightweight for all the benefits that that brings.
-Durability as well as corrosion resistance guaranteed with the polymeric material.
+Durability, as well as corrosion resistance, are guaranteed with the polymeric material.
 And the large arbor is meant for more backing capacity and quick retrieval.